 People often say that they feel they have been treated ‘like royalty’ and this is a very unique experience.
 Here is just one example of what that fabulous luxury hotel barge cruise in France is like:

 Relaxation is the keynote here.
-While away your mornings gliding along the liquid green canal and watching the lock keepers do the hard work: you can unwind on deck with a cooling drink in your hand and see the golden countryside unfold around you, and for those keen to explore the richness of the south for themselves there are bicycles available.
-After a delicious three course lunch, most afternoons will offer an excursion to a local attraction – for example a trip to Mirepoix, a magnificent medieval town in the foothills of the Pyrenees.
+While away your mornings gliding along this stunning waterway, unwinding on deck with a cooling drink in your hand as the verdant countryside unfolds around you, and for those keen to explore this bucolic region for themselves there are bicycles available.
+After a delicious three course lunch, most afternoons will offer diversion in the form of a visit to a local attraction – for example a wine tasting at Chablis or Sancerre.

-► Find out more about hotel barge Savannah
+► Find out more about hotel barge C’est la Vie

 ► Make an enquiry to get a firm quotation for this or any other hotel barge for the time of year that interests you.